 The continuing story of the censorship of these two presentations can be followed at Graham Hancock’s Facebook page, here.

-3. Rick Hanauer – Rich People Don’t Create Jobs
+3. Nick Hanauer – Rich People Don’t Create Jobs

 Discussing the idea of income equality and the forces behind job creation, Hanauer challenges the advantages the wealthy are given in society, and points out the social class system we have.
 His ideas are simple and clear, yet many people feel that this talk was intentionally censored by TED because of the threat these notions put to the existing pecking order in our world.